aguinane/nyum/_recipes/pizza-base.md

 * `1/2 tsp` salt
 * `2 tsp` sugar
 * `2 tbsp` olive oil

+> Mix plain flour,  yeast, salt, sugar, and olive oil in a bowl.

+---

 * `1/2 cup` warm milk
-* warm water
+* `1/2 cup` warm water

-> Mix all the ingredients together, adding warm water until consistency is right.
+> Add warm milk and warm water until consistency is right.

 ---

-> Knead for 10 mins or use dough hook for 5 mins then shape into ball
+> Knead for 10 mins or use dough hook for 5 mins then shape into ball.

 ---